The first time someone told me I should meditate by just quieting my mind, I felt:

 But there are immediate benefits to meditation, which I will explain below.

-This is a different kind of work out than some trainer telling you to push harder and do more.
-You may have the goal to be a master level meditator, but you still have to go into your brain work-out thinking that today you will just practice.
+This is a different kind of work out then some trainer telling you to push harder and do more.
+You may have the goal to be a master level meditator, but you still have to go into your brain work-out thinking that you will practice.

 The beauty of this is that you won't be about comparing yourself to others who have already achieved a perfect body or mind.
-Because you will only focus on what you are learning each day, meditation becomes much easier.
+Because you will only focus on what you are learning each day, meditation becomes much more comfortable.

 So let me explain exactly how to meditate in some real-world, no-pressure kind of way: